MrNoDrop/GMailSender/README.md

-## Created for sending emails used "smtp" of Google.
+## Created for sending emails; used "smtp" of Google.

 ```Java